CarlFlo/dootBot/README.md

 - User activities with progression

-- Music player with queue with cache system to reduce YouTube API calls
+- Music player with queue with cache system (when entering an URL) to reduce YouTube API calls

 ## Commands

 - Work - Allows the user to earn a random amount of money [6 hour cooldown]
 - Daily - Gives the user a random amount of money daily [24 hour cooldown]
 - Farm - Allows the user to plant crops with can be harvested for a monetary reward.
 Crops must be watered within a timeframe for them to not perish.
-New crops can be unlocked by planting.
-- Mine - Your own dwarven keep where your dwarfs will mine for ore and other precious gems
+Includes crop unlocking system.
 - Play - Plays a youtube song in the voice channel.
 Provide an url or search for a song.

 ## Setup